December 15, 2025

 6. After the purchase is complete, you will either be shipped a SIM card or sent an email with a link or QR code to activate an eSIM.

-7. After the activation is complete, you can start using the service on the new network!
+7. After you activate the SIM, you can start using the service on the new network.

 Types of MVNOs

-There are over 50 MVNOs in the U.S. Without getting into the technicals, the types of MVNOs can be broken down simply into which MNO they’re borrowing their network from: T-Mobile, AT&T, or Verizon.
+There are over 50 MVNOs in the U.S. Without getting too technical, the types of MVNOs can be broken down simply into which MNO they’re leasing their network from: AT&T, T-Mobile, or Verizon.

 T-Mobile MVNOs: